alouche/rodent/README.md

 rodent is a shell (bash) application which:

-* Manages multiple releases of Go.
+* Manages multiple versions of Go.
-* Allows you to test/build your projects against multiple Go releases.
+* Allows you to test/build your projects against multiple Go releases at ease.
 * Allows cross-compile builds for different platform targets (cgo/stdlib [workaround](https://groups.google.com/d/msg/golang-nuts/2XoGUvBalcw/ErSWiTlO17kJ)).
 * Manages/tracks librairies dependencies by expanding the GOPATH
 * Create separate workflows within a project per environment (i.e: build projectA with ENV="PRD" on go1.2.2 and ENV="DEV" on go1.3beta2)

 This is achieved without getting in your way or hijacking your shell executables/builtins by making use of [shims](http://en.wikipedia.org/wiki/Shim_%28computing%29).

+## Install

+> git clone http://github.com/alouhe/rodent.git /my/path/to/rodent

+Add in your .bashrc, profile etc.

+> [[ -s "/my/path/to/rodent" ]] && source "/my/path/to/rodent"

+Restart your existing shell or open an new one and you are set.
+Type "rodent".

 ## Highlight Features